PRodriguez19/MMG3320-5320/docs/ch04/08_accessing_public_experimental_data.md

 By clicking on the GEO accession number for the experiment of interest, the GEO page for this experiment will open.

-**Note: You may select a paper with multiple GEO accession numbers.** The authors may be analyzing multiple different types of data (RNA-Seq, Exome-Seq, WGS, etc).
-It is your responsibility to read the GEO page carefully to ensure you are downloading data for the desired experiment type.**
+**Please Note: Many paper have multiple GEO accession numbers.
+Each will correspond to a specific dataset**

 <figure markdown="span">
   ![MOV10 GEO](../img/mov10_geo.png){ width="700"}